Oli Ahad: Involvement in language movement

 Ahad first met with Khawaja Nazimuddin to discuss his language proposal on 8 January 1948.
 Later that year, he became a member of the committee that organised a hartal on 12 March, demanding Bangla be made the official state language.
 Prior to that, he was also nominated as a member of the Muslim Chhatra League.
 While picketing in front of the Secretariat, he was attacked and arrested along with Sheikh Mujibur Rahman, Khaleque Nawaz Khan, and Shamsul Haque.

 In 1949, Ahad and three other students were expelled from the university.
 Ahad was present at the historical meeting that took place at the Amtala of Dhaka University on 21 February 1952.
 Later that day, he organized the agitated students.
 The next day, he led a rally and called for a nationwide Hartal.

 Other activities

 Ahad served as the editor of the weekly publication Ittehad.
 He was also the chairman of a political party named Democratic League.
 He wrote a book named Jatiyo Rajneeti 1945 Theke 1975 (National Politics: 1945 to 1975).

 Illness and death

 Ahad had been ill and in the hospital during March–April 2012, returning home after his condition improved.
 He was again admitted to Samarita Hospital in Dhaka on 14 October with a lung infection, ultimately resulting in his death on 20 October 2012.

 Family

 Ahad was married to Rashida Begum, an academic who studied at the University of Chicago.
-They had a daughter, barrister Rumeen Farhana.
+They had a daughter, Barrister Rumeen Farhana, who serves as a Member of Parliament.